 Garcés has also worked at CreatAbility, one of the first advertising agencies in the United States focused on the Hispanic market, working with major brands such as Universal Studios and NBC.
 She later became one of the youngest executives in the Spanish music industry as Vice President of One Voice Records, a record label and distribution company, where she is credited with convincing the Latin Academy of Recording Arts and Sciences to include categories for Spanish Christian music, first added during 2001 Latin GRAMMYs awards.

 In 2014, Garcés received the “Hispanic Woman of Distinction” Award and in 2012, the organization Mujer de Conquista presented her with the “Award to the Extraordinary” in the area of Government.

 Gloria graduated Magna Cum Laude from the University of Miami’s School of Business with a degree in Marketing.
 She studied International Journalism at Florida International University and is an alumna of Lifework Leadership.

 Garcés was born in Guatemala, of Cuban descent, and lives in Miami with her daughter.

-If you want to contact Gloria Garcés, please send her a email to email@example.com
+To contact Gloria Garcés, please email her: firstname.lastname@example.org

-Rafael has over a decade experience working with media in Spain.
-He has reported for major newspapers, radio and TV stations and worked on campaigns for various communications outlets.
+Rafael has over a decade experience working with media in Spain, Israel, Latin America and the U.S. He has reported for major newspapers, radio and TV stations and worked on communications campaigns for various media outlets.

-If you want to contact Rafael Aníbal, please send him a email to firstname.lastname@example.org
+To contact Rafael Aníbal, please email him: email@example.com

 Daniella Benaim, Director of Operations